Death of Felicia Teo: Pre-trial hearing and withdrawal of murder charge

-On 27 June 2022, Ahmad was granted a discharge not amounting to an acquittal for Teo's alleged murder, but it can potentially be revived if the prosecution found additional evidence against him.
-Shashi Nathan, Ahmad's lawyer, earlier tried to convince the district court judge Eugene Teo to grant Ahmad a full acquittal as giving Ahmad a mere discharge without acquitting him would potentially lead to Ahmad being haunted psychologically with the prospect of the murder charge hanging over his head indefinitely.
-Nathan also emphasised on the sufferings Ahmad's wife (who left his flat due to harassment by members of the public) and his family members endured due to their connection to Ahmad and the public's condemnation of his actions.
+On 27 June 2022, Ahmad was granted a discharge not amounting to an acquittal for Teo's alleged murder, but it can be revived if the prosecution finds additional evidence against him.
+Shashi Nathan, Ahmad's lawyer, earlier tried to convince the district court judge, Eugene Teo, to grant Ahmad a full acquittal as giving Ahmad a discharge without acquitting him would potentially lead to Ahmad being psychologically haunted by the prospect of the murder charge hanging over his head indefinitely.
+Nathan also emphasised the sufferings Ahmad's wife (who left his flat due to harassment by members of the public) and his family members endured due to their connection to Ahmad and the public's condemnation of his actions.

-Although District Judge Teo did not accept Nathan's proposal due to it being not the right time to do so, he stated he did feel some sympathy for Ahmad upon hearing Nathan's concerns.
-He added that there may be a review in the future as to the extent of Ahmad's responsibility in the case, hence it was not the right time to fully acquit Ahmad.
-Despite his discharge, Ahmad still face a charge of disposal of Teo's corpse, as well as five other charges of misappropriating some of Teo's possessions, giving false information to the police, withholding crucial information of Teo's case and also falsifying phone calls or text messages to mislead people into thinking Teo was still alive.
+Although District Judge Teo did not accept Nathan's proposal due to it being the wrong time to do so, he stated he did feel some sympathy for Ahmad upon hearing Nathan's concerns.
+He added that there may be a review in the future as to the extent of Ahmad's responsibility in the case, so it was not the right time to fully acquit Ahmad.
+Despite his discharge, Ahmad still faced a charge of disposal of Teo's corpse, as well as five other charges of misappropriating some of Teo's possessions, giving false information to the police, withholding crucial information of Teo's case, and falsifying phone calls or text messages to mislead people into thinking Teo was still alive.
 Ahmad, who was offered a S$20,000 bail, was scheduled to return to court on 6 July 2022 for trial, after he expressed his intention to plead guilty to the lower charges.